kaikalii/stoneage/readme.md

 - Flint-tipped variants of wooden and stone swords, axes, and spears, which have Sharpness I
 - String from wool or carpets.
 Has diminishing returns.
-- Raw metal crafting recipes for copper, iron, and gold spears, which have lower durability
+- Raw metal crafting recipes for copper, iron, and golden spears, which have lower durability
-- Water bottles can be freely converted to and from splash water bottles.
+- Water bottles can be freely crafted to and from splash water bottles.
 These can be used to extinguish fires but cannot be used in brewing recipes for other splash potions.
+- Flower pots can be freely crafted to empty milk pots, which can be used to milk cows and goats in lieu of buckets.